-Course Code CSE111 Course Title Programming for Problem Solving Type of Course ES LTP 300 Credits 3 Course Prerequisite Basics of computer and knowledge of any high-level language Course Objective To familiarize the students of all branches in engineering with (CO) computer organization, operating systems, problem solving and programming in C++.
+Course Code CSE111 Course Title Programming for Problem Solving Type of Course ES LTP Credits 3 Course Prerequisite Basics of computer and knowledge of any high-level language Course Objective To familiarize the students of all branches in engineering with (CO) computer organization, operating systems, problem solving and programming in C++.
 Course The student will learn to- Outcome(CO) 1.
 To formulate simple algorithms for arithmetic and logical problems.
 2. To translate the algorithms to programs (in C language).
-1 3.
-To test and execute the programs and correct syntax and logical errors.
-20 00 4.
-To implement conditional branching, iteration and recursion.
-9.8 5.
+3. To test and execute the programs and correct syntax and logical errors.
+4. To implement conditional branching, iteration and recursion.
+100 5.
 To decompose a problem into functions and synthesize a complete program using divide and conquer approach.
-6. To use arrays, pointers and structures to formulate algorithms (Figure and programs.
-10.00 7.
-To apply programming to solve matrix addition and multiplication Balling To The second second problems and searching and sorting problems.
-E ()) 8.
-To apply programming to solve simple numerical method problems, namely rot finding of function, differentiation of function and simple integration function and simple integration.
+6 6.
+To use arrays, pointers and structures to formulate algorithms and programs.
+1.25 7.
+To apply programming to solve matrix addition and multiplication problems and searching and sorting problems.
+102 8.
+To apply programming to solve simple numerical method problems, namely rot finding of function, differentiation of function and simple integration.